 Type: 3D Show

 Similar To: Muppet Vision 3-D

 Scary Factor: Low.
 Unlike Honey I Shrunk the Audience, which featured large mice and a snake, Captain EO really doesn’t offer anything scary.
 Unless you find Michael Jackson scary in the first place.
-There are some fantasy elements near the end theater somewhat grotesque, but nothing that should startle most children.
+There are some fantasy elements near the end that are somewhat grotesque, but it’s nothing that should startle most children.
 If your child is scared of the dark or had trouble on any of the other 3D shows, then you may want to skip this one too.